PRICE TRANSPARENCY - INFORMATION

 5. Matrimonial and Children Cases

-We charge our hourly rate for matrimonial and children cases.
+We charge our hourly rate of £450 for matrimonial and children cases.

 5.1 In matrimonial cases: